directus/directus/docs/configuration/relationships.md

 naming defaults, or disable it to select existing options or enter custom names.

 Lastly, you should select any desired Related Collections.
-Unlike other relationships, you can't _create_ these related collections here, so ensure all related collections you need are created before hand.
+Unlike other relationships, you can't _create_ these related collections here, so ensure all related collections you need are created beforehand.

 ::: tip Auto-generating